Introduction: Why accessibility is crucial

 - Screen readers: NVDA (Windows), JAWS, VoiceOver (macOS/iOS)

-Accessibility is not a project with an end date – it is a continuous process.
-But every step is a win: for your users, for your business, for an inclusive digital society.
+Accessibility is not a project with an end date; it is an ongoing process.
+But every step is a win: for your users, for your business and for a more inclusive digital society.